pro-series-tech/serverless-full-stack-engineering/README.md

 ## <img alt="logo" width="40" src="https://proseries-assets.s3.amazonaws.com/handshake.png"> Contributing

-Contributions, issues and feature requests are welcome!
+Issues, and feature requests are welcome!

 **Note**: This codebase evolves along with the course, features will be added as lectures are created.